 These laminates are made of a metal substrate.
 Metal substrates have excellent heat dissipation, and they can bear high temperatures without damaging the board.
 They have an insulation layer placed between the metal substrate and the circuit through hot-pressing.

 Aluminum Substrate: Aluminum substrate is a metal-based copper-clad laminate with good heat dissipation function.
 Generally, a single panel is composed of a three-layer structure.
-They are circuit layer (copper foil), insulating layer, and metal base layer.
+They are the circuit layer (copper foil), insulating layer, and metal base layer.
 It is commonly found in LED lighting products.
 There are two sides, the white side is for soldering the LED pins, and the other side is the natural color of aluminum.
 Generally, the thermal conductive paste will be applied to the thermal conductive part.
 The typical application of the aluminum substrate is the LED lighting industry.
 Because LEDs generate more heat and aluminum substrates conduct heat quickly, the circuit boards used in LED lamps are generally aluminum substrates.

 Rigid circuit boards are generally used in electronic products.
 They have a certain degree of mechanical strength, and the manufactured PCB has flatness and can maintain a good overall state.